Research shows that employees who are more engaged in company activities stay longer.

-Employers can prepare several incentives for their employees, such as:
+Businesses can prepare several incentives for their employees, such as:

-The agent with the highest number of calls and rating for their service is rewarded with a small cash incentive and a certificate.
+The agent with the highest number of calls and ratings for their service is rewarded with a small cash incentive and a certificate.

 Every month, each employee can have consolation prizes for doing a task, and top employees can be qualified for free entrances to a theme park.
 They can also win gym memberships and movie tickets to help them relax as well.

 How to avoid abuse of gamification

 Employees might show addiction to the game by going to work too early only to reach their weekly goals, sacrificing proper rest and work-life balance.

-Be realistic with setting objectives and goals of the mechanics.
-Set a specific quota to each task based on the team’s previous performance.
+Be realistic with setting objectives and goals of the game-like mechanics.
+Set a specific quota for each task based on the team’s previous performance.

-- Think of new ways to improve the game.
 Lastly, as time flies, the game mechanics applied to a task might get boring and hackable to the players.